1jbh/Panther/README.md

 * Great for Old PC's, where any boost in performance is significant.
 * Great for New PC's, if you value speed and simplicity.
 * Great for your privacy, a safe browser that won't take your information.
-* Simple to set up, easy to use- all in one executable.
+* Simple to set up, easy to use - all in one executable.

 <h3 align="center">Prerequisites and Installation:</h3>